TerraEclipse/react-stack/modules/react-mapbox/README.md

   padding: 30
 }

-// Function component, our example. const Example = (props) => (
+// Functional component, our example. const Example = (props) => (
   <MapGL {...mapOptions}>
     {/* Source to be used by layers (U.S. state polygons) */}